SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 ``log``:
   followed by a specifier of <modulename>:<loglevel> and the message to be logged as JSON-string in the datapart.
-  This is an asynchronous event only to be sent by the SEC-node to the ECS of it activated logging.
+  This is an asynchronous event only to be sent by the SEC-node to the ECS which activated logging.

 example::